danielmarkosky/graph_project/README.md

 * This is a very interesting topic, read "Nexus", it's amazing.

 ## Some reflections
-I don't believe it's an original idea, and I'm kinda not in the mood to search through scientific papers and reading smart words of smart people.
+I don't believe it's an original idea, haven't done excessive research, cannot tell.
 I just thought that it would be a cool way to have something to showcase my coding abilities (or lack of them).
 Live long and prosper to all the people who are reading this.

 ## Technologies
  - C++ 20